denten-books/plain-text/4-screen.md

 > by introducing upper harmonics in a fragmentary, non-periodic, and very
 > irregular way [@murray_setting_1905, 559].

-Murray, contrary to Bergson, assumes that human experience is discrete by nature.
+Murray, contrary to Bergson, assumed that human experience is discrete by nature.
 A century prior to the emergence of the digital--analog divide, the distinction between sine and square waves polarized popular opinion along similar fault lines.
-In each case, the nature

-Stephen Marche and Stanley Fish after him, and unlike Bergson or David Golumbia.
+In each case, the nature of the medium seemed to be, to the participants of the discussion, implicated in the conversation about human nature.
+For Murray, the regular and continuous sine wave fell under metaphysical suspicion, just as the discrete nature of computation would fall under suspicion for contemporary critics like David Golumbia a century later.

-Murray it is therefore the regular and continuous sine wave that falls under metaphysical suspicion.
-Human experience, in this view, must be analogous to the saw-tooth wave, both having the qualities of being fragmentary, non-periodic, and irregular.
-By contrast, the sine wave has the exotic for him characteristics of being cyclical, repetitive, and continuous.
-The shape of the square wave more closely resembles Murray's own normative vision of modern human culture.[^ln3-dervish] But how or why would *any* piece of technology confirm to some "natural" state of human affairs?
-The evocation of normative discourse in this context belies a kind of a technological essentialism, reductive of both culture and cognition.
-Neither can be definitively reduced to some facile notions of "discrete" or "continuous" representation.
+Human experience, in Murray's view, is analogous to the saw-tooth wave, both having the qualities of being fragmentary, non-periodic, and irregular.
+By contrast, the sine wave had for him the exotic characteristics of being cyclical, repetitive, and continuous.
+The shape of the square wave more closely resembled Murray's own normative vision of human culture.[^ln3-dervish] But how or why would any piece of technology confirm to some "natural" state of human affairs?
+The appeal to normative discourse in this context belies a kind of a technological essentialism, reductive of both technology and human nature.
+Neither can be definitively reduced to some universal notions of "discrete" or "continuous" quality.
+Under close examination, human perception and cognition involves a complex synthesis of analog and digital processes.
+Telegraphs and computers too function in the digital mode at some layers of the system, and at others in the analog.
+The very distinction between digital and analog, as we will continue to question it in this chapter, comes under increasing doubt.

 It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The